-Laura, 30, was one of My Space’s first tenants, she has been with us for over four years and has been in her current property for three.
+Laura, 30, was one of My Space’s first tenants; she’s been with us for over four years and in her current property for three.
 Before coming to us she was living with another housing association, but in reality: “I don’t know where I was – I was out of control, I couldn’t pay my bills, I was very much off track,” she told us.
 “I was in a destructive, controlling relationship and using a lot of cannabis.

 “I needed to build trust and relationships before I could start to address my problems.
 I was very resistant to change – now I realise I needed consistency and stability.”
 Getting the right Housing Support Officer in place was important, and the process itself helped Laura get used to change.